No products in the basket.

 March to October

 Each Kg covers a minimum of 25 square metres

 - Vigorously rake over or scarify the entire area to be seeded.
 This action should expose at least some soil required as a seedbed.
 If the surface cannot be exposed then a thin top dressing of 50% sand, 50% topsoil may be applied as a false seedbed.

 - Broadcast the seeds at the recommended rate over the entire area.

-- Gently rake over the area to ensure the seeds are in contact with the seedbed then firm down with the back of the rake, by using a light garden roller or by lightly treading over.
+- Gently rake over the area to ensure the seeds are mixed in with the topsoil a little then firm down with the back of the rake, by using a light garden roller or by lightly treading over.
 This not only puts the grass seed into good contact with soil moisture but also anchors the lawn seeds into position preventing them from floating away during heavy/persistent rainfall.

 - Lawn seed may also be surface sown however, germination may be uneven and significantly slower particularly during periods of prolonged sunny, dry or windy weather even with regular irrigation.